 Contact: Terry Kanakri

-Kaiser Permanente is committed to helping shape the future of health care.
+For 75 years, Kaiser Permanente has been committed to shaping the future of health and health care — and helping our members, patients, and communities experience more healthy years.
 We are recognized as one of America’s leading health care providers and not-for-profit health plans.
-Founded in 1945, Kaiser Permanente has a mission to provide high-quality, affordable health care services and to improve the health of our members and the communities we serve.
-We currently serve approximately 12.5 million members in 8 states and the District of Columbia.
+Since July 21, 1945, Kaiser Permanente’s mission has been to provide high-quality, affordable health care services and to improve the health of our members and the communities we serve.
+We currently serve 12.4 million members in 8 states and the District of Columbia.
 Care for members and patients is focused on their total health and guided by their personal Permanente Medical Group physicians, specialists, and team of caregivers.
 Our expert and caring medical teams are empowered and supported by industry-leading technology advances and tools for health promotion, disease prevention, state-of-the-art care delivery, and world-class chronic disease management.
 Kaiser Permanente is dedicated to care innovations, clinical research, health education, and the support of community health.